DaTebe/destroyclaims/docs/std-extensions.md

 ## Introduction

-In order to be able to use the destroy claims in a meaningful way, it is necessary that at least a certain amount of extensions is standardized.
+In order to be able to use Destroy Claims in a meaningful way, it is necessary that at least a certain amount of extensions is standardized.
-Standardization allows destroy claims to be exchanged and understood across systems and companies.
+Standardization allows Destroy Claims to be exchanged and understood across systems and companies.
-For this reason, the destroy claim specification offers a number of standard extensions.
+For this reason, the Destroy Claim Model Specification offers a number of standard extensions.
-The extensions are largely independent of the destroy claim specification.
+The extensions are largely independent of the Destroy Claim Model Specification.
 Therefore, the standard library can continue to grow independently.
-Changes to the way extensions are represented in destroy claims will of course effect these.
+Changes to the way extensions are represented in Destroy Claims will of course effect these.
-For this reason, the standard library is also versioned so that a compatibility assignment can take place in the course of its development.
+The standard library is also versioned so that a compatibility assignment can take place in the course of its development.
 The standard library primarily tries to design extensions as simple and universal as possible.
 For this reason, as of today, no extensions are included that are designed for specific technologies.

-## Compatibility

-Currently the specification and the extensions are in the phase of a first release.
-For this reason, there is full compatebility.
-To ensure compatibility with other extensions, the standard library claimes the name prefix `std`.
-A standard extension thus could be `std:agent`.

 ## Extensions